Study Abroad Policy & FAQs

 Can I get a paid internship in another country?
 Would I need to speak the language?

 You may be able to find an internship in another country through Web searches or one of the various companies who match you up (for a fee); however, you would need to pursue this on your own.
 Remember that you will probably need to speak a second language fluently if you go abroad to work in an internship.
+The current trend is for YOU to actually PAY to be placed in an internaship abroad.

 How can I get Florida Tech approval to study abroad and receive transfer credit for the courses?
 Can I work this out when I return from my trip?